About the aisle of temptation: Front-end or checkout display drives impulse buying

 A front-end or checkout display is a type of shelved display that is placed in front of the checkout counter, the most important of the fixtures in a store.
 Any checkout display must distract, catch the attention of waiting consumers and give them the opportunity to open their minds for impulse or latent items to purchase.
 That is the main advantage of a well-designed checkout display.
 They require specific design and layout for a number of reasons:

-Retailers set high expectations for these 100% made-to-measure shelves:
+Point-of-Purchase (POP): Front-end or Checkout Display Explained Retailers set high expectations for these 100% made-to-measure shelves:

 Only then they can meet their ultimate objectives: drive up-selling, facilitate store operations, comfort and safety for visitors and staff, etc. It is also important that the configurations can be adapted to all shop layouts and counter types.

-Case study: Auchan/Mondelēz
+Case study: Auchan/Mondelez

-The consumer goods magazine LSA recently published an article on Pilotes’ front-end checkout display concept for hypermarket brand Auchan in collaboration with Mondelēz International.
+The consumer goods magazine LSA recently published an article on Pilotes’ front-end checkout display concept for hypermarket brand Auchan in collaboration with Mondelez International.
 The goal for the retailer was to improve the performance for the entire category, and for the manufacturer to develop the market share for chewing gum.

 RESULTS